taketec/stream-sync/README.md

 Later on as i delved deeper into the world of web development, I really needed a good excuse to build a web app for learning web dev, so, I made this app.

+## Challenges
+- Managing video state with react player.
+The play/pause becomes out of state alot of the times.
+And it is very hard to exactly know where the video is and what its state is.
+This bug propagates trough and leads to a buggy experiance.

 ## Features i would love to implement later with time - (from most important to least)
 - Integrate a CDN for a video on demand service (VOD) so that users can upload and watch video streams OR stream video throught webtorrents (that would be cool)
-- adding custom player controls to the react player, or using a better player like vidstack-io or plyr so that we can distinguish between user inputs and server made changes to the video-player without hacking around as mentioned in the article
+- adding custom player controls to the react player, or using a better player so that we can distinguish between user inputs and server made changes to the video-player without hacking around as mentioned in the article
+- adding a redis instance to this stack to manage the video state in all the rooms.
+This would allow us to manage the state via multiple servers.
+- splitting the server into a main service for authentication/room creation and socket-io services with a redis backplane to make the whole thing scalable.
+- adding refresh tokens
 - adding a create/join room page(like google meet)
 - adding login with forgot password and email verification (i have only kept login with google in the demo, because this wasnt implemented)
-- adding refresh tokens
 - making the overall ui/ux better
 - adding a display picture to the 'users in room' section